 - You must satisfy the requirements for an Intermediate License, including having no alcohol-related offenses or traffic convictions in the last 12 months. - You must have a valid intermediate license.
-Your intermediate license must not be suspended, revoked, or denied when you apply for a full license. - You must pass the vision and road sign recognition tests.
+Your driving privilege cannot be suspended, revoked, or denied when you apply for a full license. - You must pass the vision and road sign recognition tests.
 (You are not required to pass the written and driving tests if already completed.)